The Lord of the Rings (1978 film): Legacy

 The film was adapted into comic book form with artwork by Spanish artist Luis Bermejo, under licence from Tolkien Enterprises.
 Three issues were published for the European market, starting in 1979, and were not published in the United States or translated into English due to copyright problems.

-Warner Bros. (the rights holder to the post-1973 Rankin-Bass library and the pre-1990 Saul Zaentz theatrical library) first released the film on DVD and re-released on VHS in 2001 through the Warner Bros.
+Warner Bros. (the rights holder to the post-September 1974 Rankin/Bass library and the Saul Zaentz theatrical library) first released the film on DVD and re-released on VHS in 2001 through the Warner Bros.
 Family Entertainment label.
-While the VHS version ends with the narrator saying "Here ends the first part of the history of the War of the Ring.", the DVD version has an alternate narration: "The forces of darkness were driven forever from the face of Middle-Earth by the valiant friends of Frodo.
+While the VHS version ends with the narrator saying "Here ends the first part of the history of the War of the Ring.," the DVD version has an alternate narration: "The forces of darkness were driven forever from the face of Middle-Earth by the valiant friends of Frodo.
 As their gallant battle ended, so, too, ends the first great tale of The Lord of the Rings."
 Later, The Lord of the Rings was released in a deluxe edition on Blu-ray and DVD on April 6, 2010.
 The Lord of the Rings was selected as the 36th greatest animated film by Time Out magazine, and ranked as the 90th greatest animated film of all time by the Online Film Critics Society.